Top Iran general says destroying Israel ‘achievable goal’ | Malay Mail

-TEHRAN, Sept 30 — The commander of Iran’s Revolutionary Guards said today that destroying arch-rival Israel was an “achievable goal”.
+TEHRAN, Oct 2 — The commander of Iran’s Revolutionary Guards said Monday that destroying arch-rival Israel has become an “achievable goal” thanks to his country’s technological advances.

 Four decades on from Iran’s Islamic revolution, “we have managed to obtain the capacity to destroy the imposter Zionist regime”, he said.